Documentation

 Instructions for JSF

 With JSF, the WebJars that are in the WEB-INF/lib directory are automatically made available as resource libraries.
 This works because WebJars are compatible with the JSF resource identifier format.
+More Information about JSF resources.

 Maven Example (example app)